 The same applies to our criminal justice priority.

-Applicants are most likely to be successful when their sole focus is the priority area, although we accept applications where it forms a significant strand of work and the charity can show they are best placed to deliver the work.
+Applicants are most likely to be successful when their sole focus is the priority area, although we accept applications where it forms a significant strand of work and the organisation can show they are best placed to deliver the work.

 During assessment, we will look at financial health and assessing appropriate reserves levels will play a part in this.
 There is an opportunity in the financial section of the application form to add extra detail and so if you think your level of reserves may raise questions then do add context here.
 We may also get in contact during the assessment process to discuss this in more depth.